DocxFactory/DocxFactory/COMPILING.md

 DocxFactory compilation instructions
 ====================================

-Please note: This documentation is currently still in the process being written!
+Please note: This documentation is currently still in the process of being written!
 Please check again later.

 Third Party Dependencies Installation